 But I make no hard conclusions based on my single trees in a single location.
 I have heard others say they find no difference between the heat and cold tolerance of Hass versus Lamb.

-Lamb fruits a lot and it fruits early, and I’ve never seen nor heard of a Lamb tree that is unsatisfactory in its bearing habit.
+Lamb fruits a lot and it fruits early, and I’ve never seen nor heard of a Lamb tree that is unsatisfactory in its bearing habit, in terms of its overall productivity.
 My tree in particular set its first crop in its second spring after planting, then providing six fruit to eat at harvest in 2016 (its third year in the ground).
 The tree was planted from a five-gallon container.
 In it’s fourth year, it set 68 avocados.

 Alas, in the tree’s fifth year it barely flowered and set nothing.
-I’ve seen a few other Lamb trees alternate bear like this.
-All avocado varieties do this to a degree.
+I’ve seen a few other Lamb trees in backyard settings alternate bear like this.
+And I’ve talked to some avocado farmers who experience this with Lamb as well.

 It is often claimed that Lamb produces more than Hass.
 In fact, in the Lamb patent it is claimed that Lamb consistently yields 50% more than Hass.
 This can’t be counted on for a single tree in a backyard, however.
 For example, my own Lamb and Hass trees of the same age have seen the Hass produce more.